Slitherio-Org/Slither.io-Mods/README.md

 How to change background?
 https://youtu.be/KTUL7SLsNAc

-How to install and use the slither mod? https://youtu.be/a7CEZotujo4
+How to install and use the slither.io mods? https://youtu.be/a7CEZotujo4

 ## Text tutorial